lmika/oaipmh/README.md

 - `-B <yyyy-mm-dd>`: List identifiers with date-stamps occurring before the given date (in local time).
 - `-c <count>`: Maximum number of results to return.
 Defaults to 100,000.
 Use -1 to return all results.
 - `-f <number>`: The first result to return.
 For example: `-f 3` will start listing from the 3rd result.
 - `-l`: Display a detailed listing.
-This will also display deleted identifiers.
+This will also display deleted identifiers, and will produce a summary of the number of metadata records to standard error.
 - `-s`: Specify the set to retrieve.
 When not specified, uses the "default set" if one is defined (see Configuration) or list identifiers from all sets.

 By default only active identifiers are displayed.
 To view deleted identifiers, use the `-l` flag.